EEGemen-98/pyflukesm/README.md

 ﻿# pyflukesm

-Simple and easy to use Python API for controlling the FLUKE 190 series ScopeMeter over a serial connection.
+Simple and easy to use Python driver for controlling the FLUKE 190 series ScopeMeter over a serial connection.

 Solo project, WIP.
 So far measurement queries are working, see usage below.